great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_additional_dependencies/_azure_blob_storage.md

 ## Installation

-1. Install the Python dependencies for AWS S3 support.
+1. Install the Python dependencies for Azure Blob Storage support.

+   Run the following code to install {GxData.product_name} with the additional Python libraries needed to work with Azure Blob Storage:

    :::info
    <InfoUsingAVirtualEnvironment/>
    :::

-   Run the following code to install {GxData.product_name} with the additional Python libraries needed to work with Azure Blob Storage:

    ```bash title="Terminal input"
    python -m pip install 'great_expectations[azure]'
    ```

-2. Configure your Azure Blob Storage credentials.
+3. Configure your Azure Blob Storage credentials.

-   You can manage your credentials by storing them as environment variables.
-To do this, enter `export ENV_VARIABLE_NAME=env_var_value` in the terminal or add the equivalent command to your `~/.bashrc` file.
-For example:
+   To store your Azure Blob Storage credentials as an environment variable, replace `<YOUR-STORAGE-ACCOUNT-NAME>` and `<YOUR-STORAGE-ACCOUNT-KEY>` in the following terminal command with your Azure Blob Storage account values:

    ```title="Terminal input"
    export AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;EndpointSuffix=core.windows.net;AccountName=<YOUR-STORAGE-ACCOUNT-NAME>;AccountKey=<YOUR-STORAGE-ACCOUNT-KEY>"
    ```

-   When entering this command, replace `<YOUR-STORAGE-ACCOUNT-NAME>` and `<YOUR-STORAGE-ACCOUNT-KEY>` with your Azure Blob Storage account values.

    :::info

+   You can manage your credentials for all environments and Data Sources by storing them as environment variables.
+To do this, enter `export ENV_VARIABLE_NAME=env_var_value` in the terminal or add the equivalent command to your `~/.bashrc` file.

    If you do not want to store your credentials as environment variables, you can [store them in the file `config_variables.yml`](/core/installation_and_setup/manage_credentials.md#yaml-file) after you have [created a File Data Context](/core/installation_and_setup/manage_data_contexts.md?context-type=file#initialize-a-new-data-context).

    :::